Nexode-Consulting/terraform-aws-nextjs-serverless/README.md

 ### Create Terraform deployment

+Check it on [Terraform Registry](https://registry.terraform.io/modules/Nexode-Consulting/nextjs-serverless) for more details.

-Ensure that the deployment name is unique since its used for creating s3 buckets.
+_Ensure that the deployment name is unique since its used for creating s3 buckets._

 ```
 main.tf